hydroper-jet/lang/spec/1.0/source/src/overview/nullability.md

 The representation of the `Optional.<T>` type varies across implementations:

 * The `Optional.<T>` type is equivalent to a nullable reference as in ActionScript.
+  * ActionScript transpilation may consider interning primitive values into a weak dictionary.
 * The `v is Optional.<T>` expression has implementation-defined behavior.
 Programmers should not rely on such expression.